This Awards Show Nominated More Women Than Men For Best Director

-If you're looking for clues about who might be taking home that golden statue at the Oscars this year, look no further than the just released nominations for the 2019 Film Independent Spirit Awards.
+If you want a hint at who might be taking home that golden statue at the Oscars this year, look no further than the just released nominations for the 2019 Film Independent Spirit Awards.

 Advertisement